figueirinha/swipeReact/swipe/README.md

 ## Scripts

-To run this project, inside the swipe folder, run (with node js) in a terminal:
+To run this project, inside the swipe folder, run (with node js in vs code) in a terminal:

 ### `npm install`